 - dimensioning and modeling of systems with the aim of improving energy efficiency (reduced energy consumption, increasing the share of renewables, energy recovery) in line with the latest regulations and standards.

-- inclusion of the environmental (air quality, life cycle, etc.) and safety dimensions.
+- inclusion of the environmental (air quality, life cycle, carbon content, etc.) and safety dimensions.

 - introduction of a commissioning process (development, tracking of energy performances)